 Loss often has a profound impact on us, our emotions, our beliefs on life and sometimes changes us for ever.

 Sometimes reading about others’ losses helps us understand our own.
-Below is a recommended list of books which are a must-read if you are grieving the death of a loved one.
+Below is a recommended reading list of books which are a must-read if you are grieving the death of a loved one.

 A heart-breaking tale on the loss of a sister, this novel is a beautiful story about love and loss.
 The only person who can understand her grief is her sister's boyfriend with whom she finds connection and meaning.
 Yet she is torn between him and a young man enters the scene and steals her heart with his energetic approach to life and musical talent.
 Each gives her something that she needs - the need to grieve her sister's loss yet the hope to move on and finding meaning and purpose in life again.
 A poetic book, it recognises the mixed feelings we so often experience on someone's loss, and expresses them articulately.